AbhiByte/fake-news-classifier/README.md

 ## About The Project

-Deceptibot uses a machine learning model to classify news articles in a dataset as real or fake via the PassiveAgressiveClassifier.
+DeceptiBOT uses a machine learning model to classify news articles in a dataset as real or fake via the PassiveAgressiveClassifier.
 This model is then applied to user-submitted-news using a Telegram messenger bot.

 ### Developed Using
 This project was developed using multiple modules, documentation can be found below: